Electric vehicles

 So-called squeeze-flow tests are a key to characterizing the gap fillers and simulating the injection processes.

-TIM establish a thermal conduction path between the battery module and the cooling system and ensure that the waste heat from the batteries is quickly conducted into the environment.
-Pasty materials for heat conduction have been used in the past in the smallest quantities in microelectronics, for example to couple electronic components and heat sinks as a thermal paste containing silver.
-However, much larger quantities of novel gap fillers are needed to cool the batteries used in e-cars, which have to meet new requirements, be processed differently and be designed with significantly less expensive fillers.
-This results in a high demand for innovation in materials research and manufacturing technology.
+In the field of vehicle batteries, TIMs create a heat conduction path between the battery module and the cooling system and ensure that the waste heat from the batteries is quickly dissipated into the environment.
+Paste-like materials for heat conduction have long been used in very small quantities in microelectronics, for example as silver-containing thermal paste to thermally couple electronic components and heat sinks.
+However, much larger quantities of TIM are required to cool the components in electric cars.
+They must meet specific requirements, are processed differently, and must be significantly cheaper.
+The automotive industry's requirements for TCA and gap fillers therefore generate a high demand for materials research, adhesive technology development, and manufacturing methods.

 Optimization of existing gap filler and TCA concepts

-For processing in series production, the flow properties, i.e. the rheology of the gap filler, must be precisely matched to the production process.
-Fraunhofer IFAM has developed its own method for predicting the force and counter pressure during the pressing of gap fillers: the so-called squeeze flow test.
-This is relevant, among other things, for the assembly of the battery cells when they are pressed into the gap filler.
-When inserting the battery cells into the gap filler-filled battery compartment, there are limits due to the pressure sensitivity of the cells.
-To ensure that the cells can be pressed in within the available cycle time, the gap filler must exhibit precisely coordinated flow behavior.
-On the one hand, the pressing forces must not be too high, and on the other hand, the gap filler must have a high yield point.
+The research projects have established a squeeze flow test for measuring the compressibility of TIM on an industrial scale: for processing in series production, the flow properties, i.e., the rheology of thermal interface materials and gap fillers, must be precisely matched to the production process.
+Fraunhofer IFAM has developed its own method for predicting the force and counterpressure during TIM compression: the squeeze flow test.
+Among other things, this is relevant for the assembly of battery cells when they are pressed into the TIM.
+When inserting the battery cells into the battery compartment filled with TIM, there are limits to the pressure sensitivity of the cells.
+In order to carry out the pressing within the available cycle time, the TIM must have precisely coordinated flow behavior.
+On the one hand, the pressing forces must not be too high, and on the other hand, the TIM must not flow.
+Coupled fluid-structure simulations with high prediction quality are used for virtual testing of TIM pressing during battery cell assembly.
+The full range of fundamentals developed at Fraunhofer IFAM enables rapid and continuous optimization of materials and processes using sophisticated materials science and virtual tools.